-The reports will serve as a basis for BEREC's Report on the implementation of the net neutrality rules expected by the end of the year.
+The reports serve as a basis for BEREC's Report on the implementation of the net neutrality rules adopted at the end of 2017.
 The reports will also be used by the Commission in the next DESI Report and for the report on the open internet rules to be presented in April 2019 to the European Parliament and to the Council.

 - BEREC Guidelines on the Implementation by National Regulators of European Net Neutrality Rules